sparkfun/SparkFun_Digi_XBee_Development_Board/docs/hardware_overview.md

 ###Lipo Battery Connector

-The SparkFun XBee 3 Cat 1 Smart Modem Dev Board includes support for single-cell lithium-polymer (LiPo) batteries, which plug into the board's black 2-pin JST connector.
+The SparkFun XBee Development Board includes support for single-cell lithium-polymer (LiPo) batteries, which plug into the board's black 2-pin JST connector.
 LiPos are perfect for projects on-the-go, or those that just need a little extra oomph.

 <figure markdown>
 [![Battery Connector](assets/imgs/21636-XBeeDevBoard-BatteryConnector.jpg){ width="400" }](assets/imgs/21636-XBeeDevBoard-BatteryConnector.jpg "Click to enlarge")